Best January 2021 traditions in Scotland

 And more of the Best January 2021 Traditions in Scotland

-Ideally the haggis should be piped in by a local piper and correctly addressed with the Burns poem Address to a Haggis.
-Clootie Dumpling and dancing will follows.
-This is another January tradition I vividly remember as my Father would practiced his Address to the Haggis.
+Ideally, the haggis should be piped in by a local piper and correctly addressed with the Burns poem Address to a Haggis.
+Clootie Dumpling and dancing will follow.
+This is another January tradition I vividly remember as my Father would practice his Address to the Haggis.

-So this leaves you with a quick recap on the best January 2021 traditions in Scotland – you have just got time to find a tall, dark handsome stranger, some coal, silver coins, Black Bun, dustpan and brush plus a good Whisky and let’s all see 2020 out as best we can.
+So this leaves you with a quick recap on the best January traditions in Scotland – you have just got time to find a tall, dark, handsome stranger, some coal, silver coins, a Black Bun, a dustpan and brush, plus a good Whisky and let’s all see 2020 out as best we can.